amrios/z370-g_vanilla/README.md

 ## Comments
 I usually only use the Hackintosh for general homework, and it works perfectly fine.
 More intensive workloads are stable, but extended periods haven't been tested.

 The motherboard seems to be really great for Hackintosh, that might be due to OpenCore, though.
-My system worked with OpenCore 0.5.3 with three minor security upgrades (10.15.2 to 10.15.5) without anything breaking.

 If you browsed around the repo, I only included a config.plist.
-I'm against people using a drag-and-drop build or *beast for Hackintosh since when things break, they really do break.
+I'm against people using a drag-and-drop build or using *beast for Hackintosh since when things break, they really do break.
 If you have a drag-and-drop build in this case, you are kind of SOL since you won't really know where to start.
-The OpenCore desktop guide with some intuition is all you need for this board, it just works.
+The OpenCore desktop guide with some intuition is all you need for this board, it's probably my easiest Hackintosh yet and only took about 6 hours.
 Use my notes and commit history to hold your hand.

 ## Considerations
 * iGPU has not been tested and probably doesn't work.
 * On-board audio has not been tested.
 * Onboard Wi-fi and BT probably doesn't work, I don't use it
 * You must make your own USB map.
-Mine doesn't map the front ports.
+Mine doesn't map the front ports since I don't use them.

 ## UEFI/BIOS Settings